-Connecticut Debate Association State Finals Tournament March 27, 2021 Online Tournament
+Connecticut Debate Association State Finals Tournament March 26, 2022 Online Tournament

-On behalf of Connecticut Debate Association, we would like to invite you and your qualifying debaters to attend our State Finals tournament on Saturday, March 27.
+On behalf of Connecticut Debate Association, we would like to invite you and your qualifying debaters to attend our State Finals tournament on Saturday, March 26.
+This will be an online tournament.
 We will follow our standard tournament format.

-Each Coach with qualifying debaters should receive an email listing those qualifiers and their division.
+Each Coach with qualifying debaters will have received an email listing those qualifiers and their division.
 Please read the following carefully.
 It should answer most questions about qualifying for State Finals and forming teams to compete.
 If you have more, please email us.